dev-bitcoin/blog/content/blog/trustless-lightning-payments-for-content.md

 1) The squeak has a unique hash that is the same across all nodes
 2) The squeak was created and signed by a certain person.
 3) The squeak was created after a certain time.
-4) The squeak was created in reply to another squeak.
+4) The squeak was created in reply to another squeak (or not).
 5) The squeak was encrypted using a scalar that corresponds to a certain elliptic curve point.